PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 `./src/foo/default.nix` will be resolved to `{ foo:  "I am foo" }` instead of `{
     foo: { default: "I am foo" }}`.

-## Step 2: Add neovim nightly overlay
+## Step 2: Add Neovim nightly overlay

 The Neovim nightly overlay offers a Nix package of the Neovim nightly build.
 By using this, you can access the latest updates and features.
 While this can be